alphagov/rp-onboarding-tech-docs/source/pages/saml/samlIntegration.rst

 You will need to host Verify Service Provider on your own infrastructure.

 If you are unable to use the Verify Service Provider, it is still possible, although not recommended, to use an off-the-shelf product or framework to integrate your service with GOV.UK Verify.
-Have a look at the :ref:`Government Service Design Manual <https://www.gov.uk/service-manual/making-software/choosing-technology.html>` and use the most appropriate products and frameworks for your team.
+Have a look at the `Government Service Design Manual <https://www.gov.uk/service-manual/making-software/choosing-technology.html>`_ and use the most appropriate products and frameworks for your team.

 Contact your engagement lead if you need further information.